agude/agude.github.io/_drafts/2021-05-31-the_data_science_divide.md

 [phd]: /blog/should-i-get-a-phd/#but-there-are-no-jobs
 [insight]: {% post_url 2018-08-21-should_i_go_to_insight %}

-# Unicorns to Teams
+## The Split

+At Insight I ran into lots of different types of data scientists.
+Some were really, really good at statistics; others lived for experiment design and power analysis; some---like me---loved writing clean, performant code and playing around with deep learning.
+Yet at the end of the program we mostly interviewed for jobs that were no more specific than "data scientist".
+The companies were looking for someone to set up their data teams and extract value from their data.

+This was the tail end of the unicorn era.
+Data engineering had already become it's own specialty, but everything else was still under the umbrella term data scientist.
+But even as a neophyte I could see further splits coming.

+### Unicorn Era 💻🦄

-In the **Unicorn Era** companies tried to hire people who spanned the entire spectrum of data jobs from setting up the basic infrastructure, to building analyses on top of it, to shipping and owning models into production.
-This full skill set was incredibly rare (hence, "unicorn"), but since there weren't a ton of data science jobs and the field was still ill defined, it worked OK.
+The **Unicorn Era** was the time when data science was first being established.
+Companies had heard that "data was the new oil" and were desperate to hire someone to refine it for them.
+They looked to hire someone who could span the entire spectrum of data jobs, from setting up the infrastructure, to building analyses on top of it, to shipping and owning models in production.
+But people who could master all of these skills were not just rare, they were mythical.
+Hence, unicorns.

-But the demand for data scientists exploded and the tasks they were asked to perform became more and more demanding.
-It no longer made sense to try to find one person to do it all.
-For one, you just could not hire enough people who were "unicorns".
-Instead the role was split into multiple different positions so that the work that had before been owned by individuals with ill defined titles instead was distributed across an entire teams.
+It worked OK for awhile.
+There were only a few data science jobs so companies only need to find a scant handful of unicorns.
+Still it couldn't last.
+Demand for data scientists exploded and the tasks they were asked to perform became more and more demanding.
+It no longer made sense to try to find a single person to do it all.

+First, finding unicorns had always been nearly impossible.
+Every data scientist is an expert in some part of the field, but almost no one is great at everything **and** interested in all of it.
+Splitting the role allows people to focus on the areas that they were most passionate about.

+Second, training a data scientist---waiting for them to finish a PhD in some _other_ subject first while hoping the required data skills would rub off on them in the process---took **too long**.
+An undergraduate degree was the obvious solution and every college was spinning up a data science undergraduate program at the time.
+But how could you impart the ten years of knowledge gathered in the lead up to a PhD in just four?
+You can't--- unless you split it across three different people.

+### The Team Era 🧑🏾‍💻 🧑🏻‍💻 🧑🏿‍💻 🧑🏽‍💻 🧑🏼‍💻

+So the role slow split into multiple different positions so that the work that had before been owned by individuals with ill defined titles instead was distributed across an entire teams.
 Hence, the **Team Era**.

-## The Divide

-At Insight people fell into two broad skill sets: those most interested in statistics and experiment design and those most interested in coding and machine learning.
-We interviewed for the same roles, possibly because the companies were used to looking for unicorns that could do it all, even though we would have preferred more specialized roles.

-This wasted a lot of time for both us and the companies as they interviewed people who did not fit the job and were interested in doing so.
-It was clear that data science covered too many disparate skills and responsibilities to be lumped into one job title, which meant is would inevitably split into multiple, distinct roles.

-The split made sense for many reasons:

-- **There are no unicorns.** Data scientists who are experts in every part of the data ecosystem are not just rare, they are mythical.
-Everyone has strengths and weaknesses.
-By splitting the role, people could focus on the part they were most passionate about.
-- **Training a person to do it all takes too long.** In the beginning, most data scientists had PhDs in some data-related field.
-They each spent a decade learning math, statistics, coding, how to work with large datasets, how to structure an experiment, et cetera, et cetera, et cetera.
-But that process was and is too slow to meet the current demand for data scientists.
-  A shorter, undergraduate major was required (and has since been adopted by almost every major college).
-Of course the best way to teach ten years worth of knowledge in four is to split it across three people.
-Splitting the job into multiple different ones allows people to be trained more quickly.

 ---